McDowellCaleb93/MSSP-DLP-Catalog/README.md

 - [ ] YAML / ARM templates for infrastructure as code (IaC) scenarios

 ## 🧑‍💼 Authors and Contributors

-Security Services Division (Microsoft Solutions)
+Microsoft Security Services:
+Caleb a McDowell - Director

 ## 📄 License